cvonk/CALalarm/README.md

 Scan and connect to the ESP32.
 Then specify the WiFi SSID and password.
 (You probably have to change `_ble_device_name_prefix` to `PROV_` in `factory\main.c` and change the `config.service_uuid` in `ble_prov.c` to us the mobile apps.)

 This stores the WiFi SSID and password in flash memory and triggers a OTA download of the application itself.
-Alternatively, don't supply the OTA path and flash the `calendarclock.bin` application using the serial port.
+Alternatively, don't supply the OTA path and flash the `calclock.bin` application using the serial port.

 (To erase the WiFi credentials, pull `GPIO# 0` down for at least 3 seconds.)